fargeo/djangomeetup/index.md

 - Django Projects

 ---

 ## Security

+.big[
 - In Arches permissions are managed in the Arches Permissions Manager and in the Django admin interface.
+- django-guardian to have per object permissions
 - Arches utilizes both Django-included and custom password validators.
 Extends default validators to use custom help text.
-- django-guardian to have per object permissions
+]

 ---